acend/kubernetes-basics-training/content/en/docs/11/simplechart.md

 ...
 ```

-Thus we need to change this value inside our `values.yaml` file:
+Thus, we need to change this value inside our `values.yaml` file:

 ```yaml
 ...